barmstrong/slack-tipbot/README.md

 # Slack Tipbot

 Reward teammates in slack with bitcoin!
-Recognize greatness on your team with the future of money.
+Recognize greatness on your team with the future of currency.

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen0.png" width="750">